-Version Date Summary of changes V1.0 16/12/2020 First publication V1.1 25/01/2021 Inclusion of new section 6.2.4 'Discontinuing IPC precautions in care homes for residents who are COVID-19 positive' V1.2 31/03/2021 6.1.2 Definition of suspected case; Additional information and links included 6.1.3 Triaging of residents being admitted to a care home.
-International travel isolation changed to reflect current guidance 6.2 Resident Placement/Assessment of Infection Risk section updated.
-6.2.5 Residents returning from overnight stay included 6.2.4 Stepdown table renamed (Discontinuation of IPC) to be consistent with Acute Addendum.
+Version Date Summary of changes V1.0 16/12/2020 First publication V1.1 25/1/2021 Inclusion of new section 6.2.4 'Discontinuing IPC precautions in care homes for residents who are COVID-19 positive' V1.2 4/3/2021 6.0.2 Definition of suspected case; Additional information and links included 6.0.3 Triaging of residents being admitted to a care home.
+International travel isolation changed to reflect current guidance 6.1 Resident Placement/Assessment of Infection Risk section updated.
+6.1.5 Residents returning from overnight stay included 6.1.4 Stepdown table renamed (Discontinuation of IPC) to be consistent with Acute Addendum.
 Discontinuing IPC precautions in care homes for residents who are COVID-19 positive information clarified.
 Residents discharged from hospital to care homes - additional information included to clarify 14 day isolation requirements.
-6.2.4 Links have been removed that are no longer available.
-6 6.5 Additional information included on PPE & link to hierarchy of control.
-10 6.5.1 New FRSM poster (ways to improve fit) link included 6.5.2 Face masks for residents, additional advice on wearing masks when moving around the care home Dic 6.5.3 Table 1 PPE for direct resident care determined by risk category.
+6.1.4 Links have been removed that are no longer available.
+6 6.4 Additional information included on PPE & link to hierarchy of control.
+10 6.4.1 New FRSM poster (ways to improve fit) link included 6.4.2 Face masks for residents, additional advice on wearing masks when moving around the care home Dic 6.4.3 Table 2 PPE for direct resident care determined by risk category.
 Update to PPE guidance specifically in relation to visors.
-6.5.4 PPE - Putting on (Donning) and Taking off (Doffing) further detailed information included 6.5.4 Aerosol Generating procedures (AGPs) Additional information added under table on requirements for respirators/fluid resistant requirement.
+6.4.4 PPE - Putting on (Donning) and Taking off (Doffing) further detailed information included 6.4.5 Aerosol Generating procedures (AGPs) Additional information added under table on requirements for respirators/fluid resistant requirement.

-Version Date Summary of changes 6.5.8 Additional section added on delivery of COVID-19 vaccinations.
-6.7 Safe Management of the Care Environment.
+Version Date Summary of changes 6.4.8 Additional section added on delivery of COVID-19 vaccinations.
+6.6 Safe Management of the Care Environment.
 Additional detail provided where items cannot stand application of chlorine releasing agents.
 Also additional information if an organisation adopts practices that differ from those recommended/stated.
-6.8 Wording amended to clarify linen categorisation where no outbreak.
+6.7 Wording amended to clarify linen categorisation where no outbreak.
 6.9 Safe disposal of waste.
 Wording amended to provide clarity.
-6.11 New section on hierarchy of control added; including additional detail on Engineering and Administration control measures.
-6.13 Visiting in care homes updated following publication of 'Open with Care' 6.15 Resources and Tools section updated.
-6.16 Rapid reviews section added 6.17 Education resources added.
+6.10.2 Engineering and Administration control measures added.
+6.11 New section on hierarchy of controls 6.12 Visiting in care homes updated following publication of 'Open with Care' 6.14 Resources and Tools section updated.
+6.15 Rapid reviews section added 6.16 Education resources added.
+1.3 08/07/21 Update to PPE table to emphasise Risk Assessment in low and medium risk pathway .01 Addition of risk associated with valved respirators Change in controls for management of linen, waste and environmental cleaning from TBPs to SICPs within the Medium Risk pathway